 Prairie Dropseed is a native ornamental grass that adds texture and movement to your garden.
 This drought-tolerant grass has fine, airy foliage that creates a soft, flowing effect.
 It’s an excellent choice for water-conserving landscapes and provides year-round interest.

-Coneflower is a hardy, drought-tolerant plant that is perfect for Minnesota yards.
-With its daisy-like flowers in shades of purple and pink, Coneflower adds a pop of color to your garden while attracting butterflies.
+This hardy, drought-tolerant plant is perfect for Minnesota yards.
+With its daisy-like flowers in shades of purple and pink, it adds a pop of color to your garden while attracting butterflies.
 It thrives in well-drained soil and requires minimal water once established.

 How to Care for Drought-Tolerant Plants